Humphrey Barclay producer of radio's I'm Sorry I'll Read That Again was given the

 Barclay knew writer-

+A pilot show was recorded on 6th November 1967, was viewed as a success and the series was commissioned.
 The first show "Do Not Adjust Your Set, Or A Happy Boxing Day And A Preposterous New Year" was broadcast on ITV on 26th December, the very same evening that the Bonzos were guests on BBC1's Magical Mystery Tour.
 However due to a technical error the first show was shown without the expected advert break, so a three minute gap was eventually followed by the ads, shortening the show by three minutes.
 To make matters worse, some areas saw the second edition of the show by mistake.

 The show was entered into a prestigious TV competition and this was celebrated with